We will help you opening and running your business in the USA

 The answer to this question depends both on your business plans and your situation.
 For instance, if you are going to form a startup in the United States, raise investments in the US venture market, and launch an IPO, you probably should choose a corporation.
 Moreover, it should be a C-Corporation, because institutional investors and venture capitalists want a familiar structure with certain corporate features and management.
 In addition to that, there must be different classes of stock.
 For this reason, S-Corporation would not be a good choice.

 If you are a nonresident willing to form a business company in America, your type of company would be an LLC in most cases.
 However, in certain situations, it also can be a corporation (C-Corporation), even if you are not going to form a startup.
 There are many issues to analyze and consider before registering a company in the United States.
-So get in touch with us.
-Your first consultation is free.

-Which the US States Are Most Business-Friendly?
+Which US State Is the Most Business-Friendly?

 If you are a US nonresident and your US company does not have any business in any of the US States, you probably won’t have to pay any state taxes, and the chances are that your federal taxes can be minimal or even zero.
-However, to get the complete and correct picture of your taxation in the United States, you need to consult a certified public accountant (CPA) or tax attorney.
+However, to get a complete and correct picture of your taxation in the United States, you need to consult a certified public accountant (CPA) or tax attorney.

 QUESTIONS & ANSWERS: